H3DD4/TASK1-daily-ctf-tasks-competitions/big_smoke_writeup.md

 #### 2.2 Decompilation

-I used an online decompiler (since the binary was small) and obtained the following key excerpts:
+I used an online decompiler (since the binary was small) and obtained the following key excerpts (check the online_decompiler.png):

 ```c
 // Rolling-hash on "Ryder" to get seed: